 $ packer usage: packer [--version] [--help] <command> [<args>] Available commands are: build build image(s) from template fix fixes templates from old versions of packer inspect see components of a template validate check that a template is valid

 packer could not be found, then your PATH

 environment variable was not setup properly.
 Please go back and ensure

 that your PATH variable contains the directory which has Packer installed.

 Otherwise, Packer is installed and you're ready to go!

 While the binary packages is the only official method of installation, there are alternatives available.

-If you're using OS X and Homebrew, you can install Packer by adding the
+If you're using OS X and Homebrew, you can install Packer by

 $ brew tap homebrew/binary $ brew install packer